 Including speech recognition in the operating model of your product/application is a great idea as users now look for hands-free features for more convenience.

 One of the most useful examples of AI in marketing is data analysis.
 These days you don’t have to guess what will work for what audience.
 There are thousands of data points attached to the target audience that can be accurately analysed by bots to understand which message is going to appeal to whom.

 AI closes the gap by moving far past human limitations to consume and analyze data on a scale no human can.
 The “intelligence” in artificial intelligence is the ability to think independently, to grow more knowledgeable from being exposed to more information and to adapt and adjust when things change.

-Ever wondered how google knows everything you want to search?
-How can it convert your wrong spellings, grammar, and spoken words into correct queries and come out exact results what you were looking for?
+Ever wondered how Google knows everything you want to search?
+How can it convert your wrong spellings, grammar, and spoken words into correct queries and come out with exact results what you were looking for?

 Google uses Rankbrain, a machine learning technology, to analyze your search queries (both spoken and written) and to process them into search results that are most likely to be what you’re looking for.